2008 WINNERS

 PRIZES:

-- The GRAND PRIZE winner will be published in a future issue of
+- The GRAND PRIZE winner will be published as the featured story on the Baen Books

-Universe* and paid at the normal paying rates for professional story submittals.
+main website and paid at the normal paying rates for professional story

-The author will also receive a specially designed award, free entry into the
+submittals.
+The author will also receive an engraved award, free entry into the

 - SECOND and THIRD place winners will receive a year's membership in the